How to Optimize HDR and SDR Brightness Settings in Windows 11

 How to Calibrate Your Monitor

 For the best results, download the Windows HDR Calibration app from the Microsoft Store.
-This tool helps you set the minimum and maximum brightness levels for your specific display, ensuring that VESA DisplayHDR standards are met.
+This tool helps you set the minimum and maximum brightness levels for your specific display to meet VESA DisplayHDR certification standards (industry benchmarks for high dynamic range performance).

 Steps to Adjust Settings

-You can open System Settings by pressing the Windows key + I, or by clicking the Start button and then selecting Settings.
+System Settings can be opened by pressing the Win+I, or by clicking the Start button and then selecting Settings.

-Once the Settings window opens, click on the Display tile on the right side of the screen.
+Click the Display tile on the right side of the window.

 Under the Brightness & color section, click on the HDR or Use HDR tile to see more options.